Green Mission Statement

 Lighting

-Our lot lights are all LED, creating a savings on our monthly bill and helping the environment by reducing our energy consumption.
+Our lot lights and exit signs are all LED, creating a savings on our monthly bill and helping the environment by reducing our energy consumption.
 The increased life-span of the LED lights also means that we are generating far less non-recyclable products that will end up in the landfill.

 Power Generation